stefano-puzzuoli/BistroManager/README.md

-# Eats Hub - The Restaurant Management System
+# Food Hub - The Restaurant Management System

 ## About The Project

-The Eats Hub Management System is a comprehensive solution designed to streamline restaurant operations.
+The Food Hub Management System is a comprehensive solution designed to streamline restaurant operations.
 This system empowers restaurant owners to effortlessly create, modify, and print invoices, manage items and products, and maintain user access control.

 ## Key Features